|

 fuck, because you’re

 a mammal and you’re horny (cf. Gang, Bloodhound).
+There was plenty of

-acknowledgement of—which is not to say insistence
+acknowledgement of — which is not to say insistence

-have emotions too; that boys want to get married too; etc. But no acknowledgement of
+have emotions too; that boys want to get married too; etc. But

 the existence of